You are here

 Peer Health Educators (PHE) is a student organization working to promote healthy lifestyle choices, with their main focus being on healthy relationships, sexual health, bystander intervention and alcohol risk reduction.
 Their mission is to provide students with information, which will better equip them to make educated decisions regarding their health and wellness.
 Learn more about the two PHE groups:

 A new student group on campus!
 Wellness Advocates are passionate about wellness and actively engaging their peers in practicing wellness.
-Contact club president, Akquaa Anye, or club advisor, Dori Decker, for more information.
+Contact club president, Jerso Gayflor, or club advisor, Dori Decker, for more information.